 If you rely on food delivery for your daily sustenance, then you'll be dancing with punch-drunk love (get it?) with this suggested money-saver.
 Eat24, which you may know as the service that helps your order online from thousands of restaurants nationwide, offers coupon codes that'll typically save you $2 on tabs of at least $15 (before tax and tip).
 You can request a coupon code via Eat24's Twitter, Instagram and/or Google+ feeds; you can only use the coupon code if you've signed up for a (free) Eat24 account.

 5. Use *all* the coupons!

 Unless your name is Beyoncé, you need to bargain-hunt.
-Hunt for bargains early and often on the Reddit forum for coupons.
-The last time we checked in, we saw deals involving Old Navy, SmashBurger, Famous Footwear and Kohl's -- and that was before we even scrolled down.
+Hunt for bargains early and often on this Reddit forum for coupons.
+The last time we checked in, we saw deals for Kohls, AutoZone and Baskin Robbins.
+Yum!

 6. Make saving a no-brainer: Go automatic

 Even though automatic-savings apps seem like an obvious way to go, according to a new survey, only 7 percent of us use them.
 C'mon, people!
 Find an app, and use it!
 Qapital's a popular, no-fee option that can round up your card purchases to the next dollar, and bank the spare change for you.
 Painless, right?